erebos12/made/README.md

 The idea is:

-1. Manage source-code of all required microservices - `using git (specifically git-submodules)`
+1. Manage source-code of all required microservices - `using git`
 2. Build all apps - `using Docker`
 3. Compose, configure, start and run all apps and tests in a reproducible and reliable way - `using Docker-Compose`